trantrieu/DBS/README.md

 3. Edit detail
 4. Edit detail and save, native to detail screen and show the editted text
 5. Sorted articles list base on last update

+## Test:
+Unit test with JUnit and Mockito

 ## Note:
 The api that you provide is limited by number of request per days, that why i change to other api, please update it.